3 Green Dots

 What is a Forest Therapy Guide?

-A Forest Therapy Guide is an experienced professional who is certified and qualified with specialist skills, knowledge and competencies in the application of Forest Therapy as a Public health practice in suitable forests and nature settings.
-As such, a Forest Therapy Guide conducts Forest Therapy sessions.
+A Forest Therapy Guide is a professional who is certified and qualified with specialist skills, knowledge and competencies in the application of Forest Therapy as a Public health practice in suitable forests and nature settings.

 Upcoming